THERE IS A SERVICE IN CHURCH EACH SUNDAY MORNING at 9.30am

 We have a large and flourishing band of bellringers, who in the past have won the Devon Major 6 Bell-ringing final.
 We are in the process of creating a bellringing Centre of Excellence at St. Petroc’s.

 Families with young children are very welcome at all our services.
-We also hold a specific monthly group for children called Sparx, and there are other groups for youth and children at South Brent – see the South Brent youth and children’s page – click here
+For details of our work with young people please see the South Brent youth and children’s page – click here

 The building itself dates from Saxon times and was enlarged at various stages.
 Most of the building we see today was in existence in 1436.
 With considerable financial assistance from the Heritage Lottery Fund, together with several church and local charities, we have recently completed a major refurbishment of the Norman tower of St Petroc’s, whilst simultaneously improving both the electricity supply and internal lighting of the Church.
 The local community energy group has helped us to overhaul the heating system.